 When my girlfriend and I first met, she had many sensitivities.
 One of them was the inability to trust men.
 She was sexually abused as a child and she developed a distrust of most men in general.
 She still had relationships with men – some good, some not – but when we met, she did not trust me and it took her a long time.

-Because I understood that she had this sensitivity of not being able to trust me, I had to be extra sensitive to that.
+Because I understood that she had this sense of not being able to trust me, I had to be extra sensitive to that.
 This is my point with today’s episode – you need to understand that it’s not that you’re too sensitive, it’s that the person telling you that is not being sensitive to your sensitivities, and that pretty much makes them insensitive.

 I don’t mean to label someone else as that because sometimes we know we’re playing the game and sometimes we don’t.
 When I was being insensitive toward my wife, I didn’t know I was playing the game.
 I wanted what I wanted and I learned to do that from childhood – to get what I want, I just have to use the silent treatment.